itinstructor/WNCCNASA/README.md

 # WNCC NASA NeSpaceGrant.org
 - Respository for Western Nebraska Community College NASA Nebraska Space Grant Student Fellowships 21-22
 - All Python code is Python3 compatible with Python 3.5 on the GoPiGo
+- This is part of an ongoing project sponsored by the Nebraska Space Grant
+-  Enhancing Computer Science Cirriculum with Off The Shelf Robotics Kits to Enhance Whole Brain Learning
 ## Equipment
 - GoPiGo 3 from Modular Robotics https://gopigo.io
 ## GoPiGo Code Examples